 External sharing in Office 365 and SharePoint Online makes collaboration between companies, clients, and partners easier than ever before.
 It allows unlimited collaboration, with people inside and outside your company.
-Here's an overview of how you can set up your external sharing right and avoid all the possible pitfalls.
+So it's extremely important to set up your external sharing right and avoid all the possible pitfalls.

 Who are External Users?